caffellatte/undertherules/src/core/telegram.coffee.md

 ## Telegram Bot Router

     tg.router
-      .when new TextCommand('start', 'startCommand'), new TelegramController(queue)
+      .when new TextCommand('start', 'startCommand'), new TelegramController()
-      .when new TextCommand('login', 'panelCommand'), new TelegramController(queue)
+      .when new TextCommand('login', 'panelCommand'), new TelegramController()
-      .when new TextCommand('about', 'aboutCommand'), new TelegramController(queue)
+      .when new TextCommand('about', 'aboutCommand'), new TelegramController()
-      .when new TextCommand('help',  'helpCommand'),  new TelegramController(queue)
+      .when new TextCommand('help',  'helpCommand'),  new TelegramController()
-      .otherwise new OtherwiseController(queue)
+      .otherwise new OtherwiseController()